pathologicalengineering/HEXARCH/README.md

 first design uses a 74HC14, the original Cacophonator uses an older 40106.

+see the [circuit](scoutquinn/circuit) folder for drawings of the design.

 ## TODO

 - [ ] fix leakage on oscilator mutes or remove them